How to file a complaint against a Chinese Supplier

 Begin by gathering all evidence relevant to your order.
 They include the following:

 Strong documentation is critical for later steps.
-Don’t mess with this step to prevent complicated mediation, arbitration, and taking legal action.
+Don’t skip this step to avoid complex mediation, arbitration, or legal action.

 Step 2: Craft the Complaint Email

 Write a straightforward but firm email with your concerns.
 Start with a professional greeting.
-Then, reference your company, the order number, and delivery date.
+Then, reference your company, the order number, and the delivery date.
 Explain the issues factually and align them with clauses from your contract.
 Attach relevant evidence and state what you want.
-Your request can be a full, partial, or store credit.
+Your request can be for a full refund, a partial refund, or store credit.

 Step 3: Set Deadlines

 Express your desired resolution and stipulate a response deadline in the email.
 Most importers set their deadline at about 7 to 10 business days.
 This sets explicit expectations.
-Also, it provides a reason for escalating if the deadline passes without resolution.
+It also provides a reason to escalate if the deadline passes without resolution.

 Step 4: Check Back Again

-If your supplier doesn’t reply for a long time, send a reminder.
+If your supplier doesn’t respond for an extended period, send a reminder.
 You can offer a summary of the problem.
 And again, emphasise your interest in resolving the situation efficiently and amicably.

 Step 5: Involve a Sourcing Agent or Third Party

 If the supplier remains unresponsive, it is time for a third party.
 Opt for a local sourcing agent or trade facilitator.
-They would act for you for an easier and stress-free experience.
+They would act on your behalf to provide an easier, stress-free experience.
 They can communicate in Mandarin and press your case.
 This route often helps secure a faster supplier response.

 Step 6: Seek Mediation

 If everything else fails, invoke any arbitration clause present in your contract.
-An example is the CIETAC or Beijing Arbitration Commission to start formal proceedings.
-CIETAC handles Sino-foreign trade disputes, administering them under its rules.
+An example is the CIETAC (Beijing Arbitration Commission), which can initiate formal proceedings.
+CIETAC handles Sino-foreign trade disputes and administers them under its rules.
 BAC also offers local arbitration forums.

 Step 7: Pursue Legal Action If It Is Serious

 If arbitration isn’t reachable or you’re unsatisfied, consider litigation in Chinese courts.
-However, enforcement of foreign judgments requires a Chinese court filing.
+However, enforcement of foreign judgments requires a filing with a Chinese court.
 Therefore, the domestic or arbitration-based options are often more effective.

 Step 8: Report to Relevant Chinese Authorities if Necessary